 Tales of Technology: The First Shall Be Last

 Mom was the first in our family to use a computer.
 Her 1970s library technician job required it.
-She came home every day tearing out her hair.
+She came home every day tearing out her hair from the frustration of learning something so unlike anything she had ever encountered.
 But Mom soon mastered the highest technology of the time and spent the rest of her career using it.

-Then I retired . . . and technology moved on.
+Then I retired (so to speak: AKA once I got used to my cell phone I didn't want to bother learning how to use a different one) . . . and technology moved on.
 For as long as my RAZR drew breath I saw no point in an upgrade.
 Very quickly, the BlackBerry and iPhones arrived.
 My daughter now wondered aloud why I still bothered to use such antiquated technology as three-letter texting.
 Her friends’ deadbeat moms were texting away on their easy-to-use smart phones.
 Now they were the Cool-Moms!
 I had been a texting pioneer, but that skill was irrelevant.

 When I told Mom that story she said, “You’re catching up to me!”
 Perhaps she and I together, with the help of grandchildren, can avoid falling further behind.
-I also hope that, like her, I always have plenty of hair.
+Since keeping up with technology will probably be frustrating, I hope that, like Mom, I always have plenty of hair.